 Project 22350 Admiral Sergei Gorshkov

 The Project 22350 far sea zone frigate is an escort ship intended for the distant maritime and ocean zones.
+This project will feature engineering solutions that were used to build Mk 11356 frigates for the Indian Navy.
+This is in fact a large destroyer that is called a frigate for political reasons.
 Project 22350 is a general service frigate (Great Guardship according to the soviet classification).
 This new frigate type is designed to execute long-range strike, ASW and AD missions.
 Russia is developing the Project 22350 frigate for domestic deployment, though the reduced signature integrated design is said to be similar in design philosophy to the Project 17 frigates of Indian Navy.
 The Project 22350 design is reported to utilize "engineering solutions" used to build the Project 1135.6 Talwar class frigates for the Indian Navy, another instance of Indian defense orders reviving projects for Russian industry.

 It is reported that Russia proposed Project 22350 ships in response to the Indian Navy's Project 17A frigate program.
 The Indian RFI was for a set of seven stealth frigates, each costing about Rs4,000 crore.
 The Indian plan envisaged the first ship to be built at the foreign shipyard, with the remaining units being built at Mazagon Docks Ltd in Mumbai or at the Garden Reach Shipyard in Kolkata.